 The Human Resources Department will identify and advertise known vacancies beginning March 1 of each school year, including those positions which were filled after Jan.
 1 of the current school year (except nurses).
-Transfer requests will be accepted during the transfer window and/or until 10 working days prior to New Teacher Induction.
+Transfer requests will be accepted during the transfer window up through August 1st.

 All vacancies for the coming school year occurring between March 1 and June 1, shall be advertised for five working days.
 Teachers will make transfer requests according to the following guidelines:

 All known job vacancies, together with required endorsements and skill requirements, will be posted online.

 Teachers interested in transferring must submit a separate transfer request through Skyward Employee Access for any posted position. during the transfer window, principals will be notified weekly of transfer requests for posted positions,.

 Using a common set of criteria such as personnel files, requested qualifications, experience, etc., principals will review requests for transfer and select the candidates to be interviewed.
 Principals will interview at least two (2) qualified transfer candidates if available through June 1.
 Candidates who are interviewed but not offered a position will be notified as soon as reasonably possible.
 When the position has been filled, the posting will be removed.